aunyks/caber/README.md

 ## Examples

 Embed a `file.bin` file and export the typed array with `export default ...`.
-The result is writted to stdout.
+The result is written to stdout.

 ```shell
 > caber ./file.bin
 const binary = new Uint8Array([104, 101, 108, 108, 111, 32, 119, 111, 114, 108, 100]);